Soufiane-JD/Intelligent-Road-Sign-Detection/README.md

 # Intelligent Road Sign Detection

-This project is focused on real-time detection and recognition of road signs using deep learning.
-The system is deployed on a Raspberry Pi, with Firebase integration for data management(is not necessary for son fonctionnement), and includes an admin app for monitoring.
+This project focuses on real-time detection and recognition of road signs using deep learning.
+The system is deployed on a Raspberry Pi, with optional Firebase integration for data management, and includes an admin app for monitoring.
 A user-friendly interface is built with Flutter.
-The application will detect road signs from an image or video stream and also allows users to search for and understand road signs.
+The application detects road signs from an image or video stream and also allows users to search for and understand road signs.

 ## Table of Contents